 If you have plenty of time and are flexible there is also the option to take the local ferry to Ha’apai, which visits once a week, usually departing Nuku’alofa on a Monday night and arriving here the following morning.
 There is no fixed schedule though so leave yourself plenty of scope to meet International flights.

 Visitors from most countries, including New Zealand, UK, USA and Australia, may enter Tonga without a visa for a period no longer than 30 days.
-Travelers from some countries do require a visa.
-Check with your travel agent, contact your local consulate or contact the immigration department here in Tonga directly via or phone (676) 26969 or (676) 26970
+Travellers from some countries do require a visa.
+Check with your travel agent, contact your local consulate or contact the immigration department here in Tonga directly via firstname.lastname@example.org or phone (676) 26969 or (676) 26970

 **** MAKE SURE THAT YOU HAVE AT LEAST 6 MONTHS LEFT ON YOUR PASSPORT OR YOU MAY BE DENIED ENTRY****